 Provides an official record of a name change

 How long does registering a name change last?

 The change of name is permanent.
 It remains in effect until you register another name change.
 The number of times you can do this may be limited.

-As registering a name change causes information about your name change to become publicly available, most people do not decide to register their change of name, and you are not required to do so.
+Most people do not register their change of name, and you are not required to do so.